-We all make winning and losing trades— just because of probability.
-Some, but few, traders are skilled at predicting market direction.
+We all make winning and losing trades—simply because of probability.
+Some, but few, traders are skilled in predicting market direction.
 However, most traders—including professional money managers—have a difficult time outperforming the market averages.
 Studies have shown that most individual investors fail to understand this simple principle and tend to believe that their results are better than their actual results.
-In other words, they believe they do better than the market averages, when in fact, they perform far worse.
+In other words, they believe they do better than the market averages when in fact they perform far worse.

 If we have no special skills when selecting our trades, then we must develop some skills that give us a trading edge.
 With no edge, we can expect to win about half the time.
 When we add in the cost of trading (i.e., commissions) we must do one of two things as traders:

 - earn a profit well over 50% of the time;

 - be certain that we do not lose more money from losing trades than we earn from winning trades.

 To meet that goal, we must practice good risk management and be certain that our losses are limited to acceptable levels.
 However, that is not the only thing we can do to achieve success as a trader.
 The way we think—the trader mindset—contributes a great deal to the success or failure of almost every trader.

 The Trader Mindset or the Psychology of Trading

 The work of Dr. Brett Steenbarger offers insight into the psychology of trading.
 The following are his thoughts from an article in Forbes on how traders respond to losing money:

 When I first worked with traders in financial markets on a full-time basis, I was struck by how they responded to losses in their trading.
 Three groups stood out.

 The first group kept trading after losing, often by increasing their risk-taking.
 They were clearly frustrated with their losses and driven to get the money back.
 They absolutely refused to quit.
 They took losing money as a kind of affront and redoubled their trading efforts.